finos/htc-grid/docs/project/architecture/architecture.md

 This section outlines the high level modular architecture of the cloud native HTC-Grid

-HTC-Grid has been designed with strong focus on the following tenets: use of cloud native serverless and fully managed services, performance & scalability, availability, cost optimisation, and operational simplicity.
+HTC-Grid has been designed with strong focus on the following tenets: use of cloud native serverless and fully managed services, performance & scalability, availability, cost optimization, and operational simplicity.

 The grid system is composed of 4 functional components:
 1. HTC-Grid’s API provides entry point for Client Applications to interact with the grid,